Marten is a big project that will keep evolving over time. If you want to, there are many ways to get involved!

 environment variable.
 For example:

 MARTEN_SPEC_DB_CONNECTION=mysql make tests # Will run specs using the MySQL DB backend

 MARTEN_SPEC_DB_CONNECTION=postgresql make tests # Will run specs using the PostgreSQL DB backend

 Marten's documentation is written using Markdown.
-It is powered by Docusaurus and lives under the
+It is powered by Docusaurus and lives under the docs

-To run the documentation live server locally, you can change into
+To run the documentation live server locally, you can change into docs

-docs and make use of the following command:
+and make use of the following command:

 npm run start